AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	precisions := OrderedCollection new.
 ```

 Both the `layers`, `errors`, and `precisions` instance variables are initialized with an empty collection.
 The variable `layers` will contains instances of the class `NeuronLayer`.
 The variables `errors` and `precisions` will contains numerical values, representing the errors and precisions during the training process.
-We will exploit these variables in the chapter about classifying data.
+We will exploit these variables when we will classify data, in a future chapter.

 Adding a layer is simply done through the method `addLayer:`, which takes a layer as argument:
 ```Smalltalk